HTTP-based

 Built as a layer on top of the popular HTTP protocol, tus can easily be integrated into applications using existing libraries, proxies and firewalls, and can be used directly from any website.

-People are sharing more and more photos and videos every day.
-Mobile networks remain fragile however.
-Platform APIs are also often a mess and every project builds its own file uploader.
+People are sharing more and more photos and videos every day, but mobile networks remain fragile.
+Platform APIs are often a mess and every project builds its own file uploader.
 There are a thousand one-week projects that barely work, when all we need is one real project.
 One project done right.

-We are the ones who are going to do this right.
-Our aim is to solve the problem of unreliable file uploads once and for all. tus is a new open protocol for resumable uploads built on HTTP.
+We are going to do this right.
+Our aim is to make file uploads reliable once and for all. tus is a new, open protocol for resumable uploads built on HTTP.
 It offers simple, cheap and reusable stacks for clients and servers.
 It supports any language, any platform and any network.

 It may seem to be an impossible dream.
-Perhaps that is because no-one has managed to solve it yet.
+Perhaps that is because no one has solved it yet.
 Still, we are confident and we are going to give it our best shot.
 Join us on GitHub and help us make the world a better place.
 Say "No!" to lost cat videos!
 Say "Yes!" to tus!

 HTTP-based